alicevision/Meshroom/INSTALL.md

 ## Requirements
 ### AliceVision
 Meshroom relies on the [AliceVision](https://github.com/alicevision/AliceVision) framework.
-AliceVision's binaries must be in the path while running Meshroom.
+AliceVision's binaries must be in the PATH while running Meshroom.
 To build AliceVision, follow this [guide](https://github.com/alicevision/AliceVision/blob/develop/INSTALL.md).

 Meshroom also relies on specific files provided with AliceVision.